 We were very excited to get a tour of the school after our survey of the hospital.
 The changes in just a year’s time were quite remarkable.
 The exam hall was completed and is truly beautiful.
-The exam hall is on the second floor; below on the first floor is an 18-desk computer lab, a media center with two computers, a teachers’ work room, and three administrative offices.

 The site for the new borehole was shown to us.
 Although the ground is still too saturated with water from the recent rainy season, the blocks are made and once the water table lowers, construction will commence.
 The borehole is oversized and will service both the school and hospital.
-Many thanks to Canton/Avon Rotary Club for their support of the borehole project.
+Many thanks to the Avon-Canton Rotary Club for their support of the borehole project.